Solid Wood Packaging Material – Air Freight Packaging Requirements Include Environmental Care

 Weather conditions in both the country of export and in the country of import, including the transit points are to be noted.

 Insufficient packaging might lead to obvious damage, when the consignment is in a country having a spell of heavy rains (monsoon).
 Coniferous wood can easily absorb moisture from the ambient humidity and lose strength.
 This will make the contents vulnerable.

 Risks Arising From Not Following The Regulations For Solid Wood Packaging Materials

 We need to protect the environment in which we live.
 That should be the primary principle we follow even in business life.
-Freight forwarding is a line of business, where goods along with packaging materials are transported on an international level.
+Freight forwarding is a line of business, goods and hence the packaging materials move on an international level.

-In order to prevent the spread of pests the ISPM 15 regulations were formulated and implemented.
-However, in view of possible violations of the rules, measures were suggested to counteract such violations.
-These regulations are put together under the ISPM 20.
+Preventing the spread of pests is the aim of ISPM 15.
+However, in view of possible violations of the rules, governments set up regulations under ISPM 20 as a deterrent.
 The full document may be downloaded from the website of the Food And Agriculture Organisation of the United States.

 The country of import will have its own regulations to handle solid wood packaging materials that have not undergone treatment (or materials that do not appear to have undergone treatment ) .
-The following actions can be expected from authorities (of the importing countries)
+The importing countries can apply one or more of the following actions:

 - Re-export of the goods at the expense of the shipper

 - Disinfection of regulated articles (including equipment, premises, storage areas and means of transportation)